Xz0ticDev/disconnect-resolver/README.md

 # disconnect-resolver
-Detects disconnections on internet connection and attempts to reconnect.
+Detects interruptions and delays on internet connection and attempts to resolve them.

 Begin by running "credentials.bat" and entering your internet's SSID.